Recruitment to General Practice

 View the Complaints Policy.

-For GP recruitment First round 2017 the Health Education England bursaries are distributed between four programmes - Scarborough, Hull, Northern Lincolnshire and Doncaster.
-Because there are only a few rotations with bursaries in each programme access to these bursaries will be competitive, depending on scores at recruitment.
+For GP recruitment First round 2017 the Health Education England TER Payments are distributed between four programmes - Scarborough, Hull, Northern Lincolnshire and Doncaster.
+Because there are only a few rotations with TER Payments in each programme access to these TER Payments will be competitive, depending on scores at recruitment.